samuelhfish/pandas-dataframe-practice/README.md

-# pandas-challenge
+# pandas-dataframe-practice
-Module 4 Data Viz HW
+Practicing using Pandas DataFrames with school and standardized test data.

+## The goals of this exercise are to:
+- Analyze district-wide standardized test results.\
+- Aggregate data to observe any trends in school performance.
+- Identify total number of schools, students, budget.
+- Calculate average scores.
+- Calcultate percentage of students passing.

 All code and data visualizations are viewable in "PyCitySchools" folder.

+Original data sources are located in the "Resources" folder.

-The jupyter notebook is "pandas-challenge/PyCitySchools/main.ipynb".
+The jupyter notebook is "pandas-dataframe-practice/PyCitySchools/main.ipynb".

-# Written Report
+## Written Report

 Our report covered a total of 15 different schools with 39,170 students and a total budget $24,649,428.00 and we were able to calculate, amongst many data points, average scores, average passing rates, school sizes and budget per individual school and student.